-After successfully completing the course work of the first two years of the PsyD Program, students not licensed as Temporary Limited License Psychologists (TLLP) may become eligible to apply for this credential in the State of Michigan.
+After successfully completing the course work of the first two years of the PsyD Program, students may become eligible to apply for licensure as a Temporary Limited License Psychologist (TLLP) in the State of Michigan.

 Graduates of the PsyD program can apply for the (permanent) Limited License (LLP).
-After completing 2,000 postgraduate hours of supervised clinical experience and passing the Examination for Professional Practice in Psychology (EPPP) PsyD graduates are eligible to become a (fully) Licensed Psychologist (LP) in the State of Michigan.
+After completing 2,000 postgraduate hours of supervised clinical experience and passing the Examination for Professional Practice in Psychology (EPPP), PsyD graduates are eligible to become a (fully) Licensed Psychologist (LP) in the State of Michigan.